Mate Meštrović

-Mate Meštrović (born 13 September 1930, Zagreb, Sava Banovina, Kingdom of Yugoslavia), also known as Matthew Mestrovic (or Matthew Meštrović), is an American journalist and academic, Croatian lobbyist, politician and ambassador.
+Mate Meštrović (born 13 September 1930), also known as Matthew Mestrovic (or Matthew Meštrović), is a Croatian American journalist, lobbyist, politician and ambassador.

 The son of Croatian-American sculptor Ivan Meštrović, he attended grade school in Zagreb before his family moved to Italy in 1942.
 The family lived in Switzerland from 1943-46 where he finished 'Ecole Internationale de Genève'.
 The family moved to the United States of America the following year where his father continued his work as an artist and where Mate would spend most of his life.

 He graduated from university in 1951 and the following year received a master's degree in history at the Syracuse University.
 From 1954–1956, he served as a lieutenant in the US Army PsyWar in the Pacific and is also a Korean War veteran.
 He earned a PhD from Columbia University in 1957.
 He worked as a Contributing Editor of TIME and wrote many articles for American and European newspapers and magazines, including Commonweal, The New Leader, "The Intelligence Report" of The Economist, etc. He taught as Modern European history at Fairleigh Dickinson University and other United States universities from 1967–1991.
 In 1986, he was awarded the Ellis Island Medal of Honor.

 Meštrović was active in the Croatian independence movement in Communist Yugoslavia.
 Meštrović led the Croatian National Congress.
 He visited Communist Yugoslavia for the first time in 1969.
 During this visit he made contacts with members of Hrvatski književni list and Matica hrvatska.
 From 1982-90 he served as president of the Croatian National Council, an umbrella group of Croatian emigrant organizations which lobbied for Croatian independence.